The secret button you didn't want a French taxi driver to press

 The product was raising some eyebrows in France and possibly some buttocks off the back seats of Parisian taxi cabs.

-Thirty-two years ago, a new product called "the blazing seat" was being marketed as a way of making taxi drivers' jobs safer.
+In 1987, a new product called "the blazing seat" was being marketed as a way of making taxi drivers' jobs safer.

 The Israeli-invented product could be implanted under the upholstery in the back seat of a taxi, so that it could be triggered at a moment's notice.